 O come and enjoy the hymns and carols that have been a part of Christmas for generations.
 Bring your voice and sing along, or just sit and listen while others make a joyful noise around you.
 Attend the carol sing by itself, or let it be a beautiful time of praise and preparation for the communion service that follows.

-This is the "Christ Mass" – our yearly celebration of the birth of Jesus.
-The Word of God became flesh and was born as a baby to live and die as one of us.
-We call this the "Incarnation" and it is a central aspect of the Episcopal/Anglican faith.
-The resurrection miracle of Easter is the source of our Christian Hope, but there would be no Easter without the Incarnation, no death and resurrection without the birth!
+This is the "Christ Mass" -- our yearly celebration of the joyful news that the Word of God became flesh and was born as a baby, to live and die as one of us.
+We call this event the "incarnation" and it is a central aspect of the Episcopal/Anglican faith.
+The resurrection miracle of Easter is the source of our Christian Hope, but there would be no Easter without the incarnation, no death and resurrection without the birth!
 What an awesome miracle!
 The eternal and almighty Creator took on human form and came to us as Emmanuel: "God with us"!

 St. Bartholomew's Episcopal Church • 239 Harvard St. • Cambridge, MA 02139 • 617-354-8582 • firstname.lastname@example.org